 Kraken’s largest advantage over Gemini is the number of coins that they have available to trade.
 Gemini supports only a paltry five coins as compared to the twenty or so that Kraken supports.
 In addition, Gemini does not offer margin trading or futures contracts.
 The final disadvantage of using Gemini is their trading fee structure, which is significantly higher than Kraken’s.

 As an exchange, Gemini primarily caters to institutional traders.
 They reduce their fees for trades done through an API connection.
-Also, part of the reason their trading fees are high to begin with is that Gemini is fully insured and they collect accreditations and licenses the way shady exchange collect lawsuits.
+Also, part of the reason their trading fees are high to begin with is that Gemini is fully insured and they collect accreditations and licenses.

 That makes Gemini a good fit for professional traders and investors who are willing to pay more for the most upstanding exchange.
 However, for most retail traders Kraken, with their lower fee structure, is a better fit.